 Some big names are on show at the palace.
 On your tour, you'll come across paintings by Van Dyck, Rubens, Rembrandt, Vermeer, Poussin, Canaletto and Claude as well as sculpture by Canova and Chantrey.
 The paintings in the State Rooms also include some wonderful portraits of past and present royals including Queen Victoria, George III and Queen Charlotte, William IV and his wife Queen Adelaide and, of course, the current Royal Family.

 As part of your Buckingham Palace tour, you'll get a free audio guide to the palace.
 The tour is introduced by His Royal Highness, The Prince of Wales (Prince Charles) and takes you through all 19 State Rooms as well as the annual special exhibition.
-Audio guides are available in English, French, German, Spanish, Italian, Japanese, Brazilian Portuguese, Russian and Mandarin.
-There's also interactive family tours and tours for deaf and blind visitors.
+Audio guides are available in multiple languages.
+There are also interactive family tours and tours for deaf and blind visitors.

 5. The Throne Room